shelleywong/CSCI211-Course-Materials/Programs/program01.md

 ## Hints & Best Practices

-You can pass the Turnin tests without following these tips; however, getting your program to pass the provided tests is only one component of the programming assignments.
-Other grading components include:
-* **Does your program pass the hidden tests?** The provided tests may not cover all of the project specifications; it's your job to consider all potential cases.
-* **Does your program follow the instructions?** If the instructions say to use a particular data structure, make sure to use that data structure.
-If the instructions require the use of dynamic memory, make sure you've managed memory correctly.
-* **Have you included sufficient and useful comments?** You don't need to be overly verbose or have comments on every line, but you are expected to have file, function, class, variable, and/or implementation comments in every file you submit.
-* **Is your program well-formatted and organized?** Things to consider include proper and consistent indentation, descriptive variable names, and usage of functions.

 ### Use Constants

 Since you will not be given more than 100 integers, create an array of 100 integers.
 It is good programming practice to place the "100" in a single place so that it is easy to change: